-The Types of Love According to John Allan Lee
+The Types of Love According to John Alan Lee

 Before we go into detail, let’s talk a little bit about the author of this theory.
 While his name is no longer famous, in his day, he excelled at combining social activism with academic research.
 He was a respected sociologist at the University of Toronto and spent his life trying to understand the psychology of love and sexuality.

-The types of love according to John Allan Lee
+The types of love according to John Alan Lee